niplav/site/considerations_on_cryonics.md

 causes of death by age group and estimate their penalty on successful cryopreservation.
 Note that my medical knowledge is very slim, and I might be missing many obvious factors.

+But isn't this already priced in into the probabilistic estimates of success?
+Basically, yes.
+But In order to tease out the optimal point for signing up for cryonics, I will have to include them in this analysis again.
+That is unfortunate, but I think the benefit in information is worth the cost in (slight) bias, and it adds to the conservatism of this estimate.
+Interested readers are encouraged to try to modify the probability of success and observe the resulting changes in value.

 I obtain the 10 leading causes of death by age group from a [2018 CDC report](./doc/considerations_on_cryonics/10_leading_causes_of_death_by_age_group_cdc_2018.pdf "10 Leading Causes of Death by Age Group, United States – 2018").